Weak continuous measurements require more work than strong ones: Thermodynamic analysis

 In this section, we analyze step-by-step the energetic cost of the protocol presented in section~\ref{section:modelling_the_dephasing_protocol}, and the bounds the Second law of thermodynamics imposes on it.

 (0). \underline{Ancilla state preparation:}\\ We assume that the ancilla is at time $t_0$ in a free state at equilibrium with its environment at inverse temperature $\beta$.

-(1). \underline{System-ancilla interaction:}\\ \Cyril{In this step, neither the system nor the ancilla interact with the environment, so no heat is exchanged.
+(1). \underline{System-ancilla interaction:}\\ In this step, neither the system nor the ancilla interact with the environment, so no heat is exchanged.
 However, work may be exchanged with external drives to control the coupling between the system and the ancilla and to drive the ancilla directly:

 where $E_i(t)=\Tr\{\hat{H}_i\hat\rho_i(t)\}$ represents the energy of system $i=S,A$ at time $t$, with $\hat\rho_i(t)$ the reduced state of system $i$.
 Above, $t_1$ is the final time of step $1$.
 This energy exchange arises from the dynamical evolution of the full-system state governed by the system-ancilla Hamiltonian.
-In Eq.~\eqref{eq:Wdr}, we have assumed that the coupling between the ancilla and the system vanishes at $t_0$ and at times $t>t_1$, and that $\lorenanew{\hat H_A(t_0)=\hat H_A(t_1)=\hat H_A}$. } \Cyril{Moreover, the pure dephasing process (step~2) only acts on the ancilla, leaving the system's energy unaffected.
+In Eq.~\eqref{eq:Wdr}, we have assumed that the coupling between the ancilla and the system vanishes at $t_0$ and at times $t>t_1$, and that $\hat H_A(t_0)=\hat H_A(t_1)=\hat H_A$.

+Moreover, the pure dephasing process (step~2) only acts on the ancilla, leaving the system's energy unaffected.
 Consequently, the system energy satisfies $E_S(t_1)-E_S(t_0)=E_S(t_f)-E_S(0)\equiv\Delta E_S$, where $t_\text{f}$ denotes the time of the ancilla readout at the end of step~3.
-The system's energy remains unchanged throughout the rest of the protocol.}
+The system's energy remains unchanged throughout the rest of the protocol.

-(2 \& 3). \underline{Dephasing on the ancilla and readout:}\\ \Cyril{We first analyze the case where the pure dephasing occurs in the eigenbasis of \lorenanew{$\hat H_A$.}}\lorena{ During the dephasing process, there is no exchange of energy — neither work nor heat — with the systems.
-In the strong coupling regime, a nonzero work cost may be associated to the action of coupling and decoupling the system from the environment~\lorenanew{\cite{mitchison}}.
-However, the latter is not fundamental as it vanishes in the case where the coupling Hamiltonian to the environment commutes with the environment's Hamiltonian (see Appendix~\lorenanew{\ref{appendix:SBS_formation}}.).
+(2 \& 3). \underline{Dephasing on the ancilla and readout:}\\ We first analyze the case where the pure dephasing occurs in the eigenbasis of $\hat H_A$.
+During the dephasing process, there is no exchange of energy — neither work nor heat — with the systems.
+In the strong coupling regime, a nonzero work cost may be associated to the action of coupling and decoupling the system from the environment~\cite{mitchison}.
+However, the latter is not fundamental as it vanishes in the case where the coupling Hamiltonian to the environment commutes with the environment's Hamiltonian (see Appendix~\ref{appendix:SBS_formation}.).
 This is verified e.g. in the dispersive regime where the environment modes are far from resonance with the ancilla.
 We therefore exclude this cost from our lower bound.
-The second law then simply takes the form:}
+The second law then simply takes the form: